MbFredys/RGB-LED-and-High-Dencity-CCT-Controller/README.md

 6. 🔧 Manufacturing and assembly improvements

 ## License

-This RGB+CCT LED Controller PCB design is licensed under the MIT License.
+This project is licensed under the CERN Open Hardware Licence Version 2 - Weakly Reciprocal (CERN-OHL-W-2.0).
-See the [MIT License ↗](https://opensource.org/license/mit/) file for more information.
+See the [CERN-OHL-W-2.0 ↗](https://gitlab.com/ohwr/project/cernohl/-/wikis/uploads/82b567f43ce515395f7ddbfbad7a8806/cern_ohl_w_v2.txt) file for more information.